 In addition, a limited number of customers account for substantially all of CMGI's consolidated net revenue and the loss of any one or more of these customers would cause its revenue to decline below expectations.
-One customer, Hewlett-Packard, accounted for approximately 71% and 73% of CMGI's consolidated net revenue for the three and six months ended January 31, 2004, respectively.
-Nearly all of the revenues of SL Supply Chain are accounted for by sales to Hewlett-Packard and Microsoft and sales of Microsoft products.
-Similarly, nearly all of the revenues of SalesLink are accounted for by sales to a limited number of customers.
-CMGI currently does not have any agreements which obligate any customer to buy a minimum amount of products or services from CMGI or any subsidiary, or designate CMGI or any subsidiary as its sole supplier of any particular products or services.
+One customer, Hewlett-Packard, accounted for approximately 69% and 72% of CMGI's consolidated net revenue for the three and nine months ended April 30, 2004, respectively.
+Nearly all of the revenues of SalesLink and SL Supply Chain are accounted for by sales to a limited number of customers, especially Hewlett-Packard and Microsoft, and sales of Microsoft products.
+Similarly, nearly all of the revenues of Modus are accounted for by sales to a limited number of customers.
+CMGI and Modus currently do not have any agreements which obligate any customer to buy a minimum amount of products or services from CMGI, Modus or any subsidiary, or designate CMGI, Modus or any subsidiary as its sole supplier of any particular products or services.
 The loss of a significant amount of business with Hewlett-Packard or Microsoft, or any other key customer, would have a material adverse effect on CMGI.
-CMGI believes that it will continue to derive the vast majority of its operating revenue from sales to a small number of customers.
+CMGI believes that it will continue to derive the vast majority of its operating revenue from sales to a small number of customers, including after the Modus acquisition.
 There can be no assurance that CMGI's revenue from key customers will not decline in future periods.